nabh23/advanced-dbms-assignments/queries_and_indexing/README.md

 Hypothesis:

 We hypothesize that the index creation time for the cover indexes and reverse indexes would be more than the indexes built on single columns.
-Also when we reduce the size of the table by 80%, there should not be any significant difference in the index build time.
+Also when we reduce the size of the table by 80%, there should not be any significant difference in the index build time due to the fact that we are left with insignificant amount of records (20 % of 20,000 = 4000).

 Result: